asugden/bebox/3d/README.md

 ## BeBox components (3 orders of all 3 boards)
+The 3d Fusion 360 files for all of the BeBox pieces can be found here: https://a360.co/2JgHH8c

 | Part name    | Count     | Cost per part | Total cost | Vendor   | Vendor part number |
 |--------------|-----------|---------------|------------|----------|--------------------|